Carnegie Clark: Early life

-Professional golf in Australia
+Professional career

+Clark began his career as a golf course designer.
+In 1904, he designed The Australian Golf Club with Jock Hutchison and Gilbert Martin.
+He also won a number of significant tournaments during this era including the Australian Open and Australian PGA Championship.

 In 1911, Carnegie Clark organised a workshop at Royal Sydney Golf Club which resulted in the foundation of the Professional Golfers Association of Australia.
 Clark was its founding treasurer and served as president in 1920–1921.

-Later life
+Later on in his career, he designed many more courses in Australia.
+These include Royal Queensland Golf Club, Moore Park Golf Course, New South Wales Golf Club, and Moss Vale Golf Club.
 Clark retired in May 1930.

+Death

 He died on 3 February 1959 aged 77 years.